Dear Prime Minister, Chancellor, and Secretary of State,

 We believe that all defined contribution pension savers deserve value for money.
 That is why we are working with the government on the outcome of its consultation on unlocking the UK pensions market for growth and working in partnership with the FCA and government on work to develop a Value for Money Framework.

-In anticipation of this legislation, this year we will design the process and system for active analysis of this data.
+In anticipation of this legislation through the Pensions Schemes Bill, this year we will design the process and system for active analysis of this data.
 As part of this we will conduct a review of open standards for data and explore how artificial intelligence and innovative technologies can enhance the processes for value for money.
-This means that from implementation of the legislation we can set our supervisory approach but also publish principles around performance helping to drive growth in UK pension funds and savers' pots.
+We will also work with master trusts to encourage voluntary sharing of investment and asset allocation data to test and learn our approach and give indicative indicators of the relationship between asset allocation and performance.
+This means that from implementation of the legislation we can set our supervisory approach and also publish principles around performance helping to drive growth in UK pension funds and savers pots.

-Open defined benefit schemes, and those that choose to run-on rather than seek buy-out in the short term, are more likely to invest productively.
-Enabling savers and employers to be rewarded for this risk taking in the form of distribution of surplus before wind-up would support or potentially incentivise this activity, and we have already added a section in our new Defined Benefit Funding Code to help schemes consider surplus extraction.
+Open defined benefit schemes, and those that choose to run on rather than seek buy-out in the short term are more likely to invest productively.
+Enabling savers and employers to be rewarded for this risk-taking in the form of distribution of surplus before wind-up or buy-out would support or potentially incentivise this activity, and we have already added a section in our new Defined Benefit Funding Code to help schemes consider surplus extraction.
 We also intend to publish guidance to help schemes understand a wider number of alternative models for provision, many of which are more likely to invest productively, in the coming year.

-TPR is committed to continuing to provide constructive input and pensions systems insight as this complex area is explored further by DWP and HMT.
+TPR is committed to continuing to provide constructive input and pensions systems insight as this complex area is explored further by DWP and HMT, but any decision here would be for government.

 Our commitments:

-- We will design the process and system for active analysis of investment performance data when available through the Value for Money Framework.
-This means that when the legislation is enacted we can use this analysis to set public principles which make clear our market expectations and supervisory approach towards driving growth in UK pension funds and savers' pots.
+- We will design the process and system for active analysis of investment performance data when available through the Value for Money framework and encourage voluntary sharing of asset allocation data by Master Trusts.
+This means that when the legislation is enacted we can use this analysis to set public principles which make clear our market expectations and supervisory approach towards driving growth in UK pension funds and savers pots.

 - We will conduct a review and provide a report to government which provides sector insights, data and analysis to help DWP and HMT make a policy decision on the use of defined benefit surplus.